Code360In/katacoda-scenarios-32/php and mysql/step4.md

-Visit localhost at port 80 with browser. https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/test3.php
+Visit localhost at port 80 with browser.

+https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/test3.php

 > **Exercise**:
-> Modify the script to show the last name of each actor
+> Modify the script to show the last name of each actor.